mdaniela307/mdaniela307/README.md

 - 👋 Hi, I’m @mdaniela307
 - 👀 I’m interested in art, knitting and recently coding.
-- 🌱 I’m currently learning Python, Javascript, Css & HTML.
+- 🌱 I’m currently learning Python, Javascript, CSS & HTML.

 <!---
 mdaniela307/mdaniela307 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.